Setting up Weight Based Shipping Rates using Shipping Pro

 Weight-based Shipping Rates in Shipping Pro

-Shipping Pro lets store owner choose from a list of parameters based on which they want shipping rates to be calculated.
+Shipping Pro lets store owners choose from a list of parameters based on which they want shipping rates to be calculated.
 In Bryan’s case, as he wants the shipping rates to be displayed based on the weight, he needs to select the following options,

-Method Title: This will be the name of the shipping option that will be visible to the customers on the cart as well as the check-out page.
+Method Title: This will be the name of the shipping option that will be visible to the customers on the cart as well as on the check-out page.

 Product Category: The product category can be used to apply the rule to all the products of a single category.

 Rates Based on: This option lets the store owner decide based on which parameter the rates will be applied.
 The store owners can choose between Price, Weight, and Items.